Icinga/icinga2/doc/02-installation.md

 wget https://packages.icinga.com/subscription/rhel/ICINGA-release.repo -O /etc/yum.repos.d/ICINGA-release.repo
 ```

-If you are using RHEL you need to additionally enable the `optional` and `codeready-builder`
+If you are using RHEL you need to additionally enable the `codeready-builder`
 repository before installing the [EPEL rpm package](https://fedoraproject.org/wiki/EPEL#How_can_I_use_these_extra_packages.3F).

 #### RHEL 8